 How You Can Help the Shelter Animals

 Birthday parties at ARL are a great opportunity for kids to learn that one person can make a difference in the lives of animals.
 In lieu of gifts, we asked that guests bring items to donate to ARL.
-Find a list of items that they need here.
+Find a list of items that they need on their website.

 The kids receive a lot of stuff at the party.
 Luckily, my daughter had attended a party at ARL before and I knew this.
 Before the party I purchased bags for each of the kids and then wrote their names on it, so we could put all of their goodies in one spot.
 There’s really no need for anything additional to the items provided by ARL.
 However, my daughter had seen a cute idea for making “dog collars” out of candy necklaces, so we made those and included some Scooby Snacks and puppy and kitty stickers in a small “doggie bag”.

 From a parent’s perspective ARL is a great place to have a party.
 The party host is in charge and you don’t really have to do too much besides wrangle a stray kiddo every now and then.
 You do have to bring and hand out the food, but keep it simple and even that can be easy-peasy.
 The only complaint was that it went by way too fast!